AndrewBergman1/mGPS_GA/README.md

 ## 27/3 2024
 Today's agenda:
-- Read Eran's paper
+- Read Eran's paper - COMPLETE
-- Meet with Eran to discuss project
+- Meet with Eran to discuss project - COMPLETE
-- Think about how to improve the stochastic components of the GA: mutations, crossovers
+- Think about how to improve the stochastic components of the GA: mutations, crossovers - COMPLETE
-- Implement a solution for the crossover() function
+- Implement a solution for the crossover() function - COMPLETE
+- Try to implement CPU paralelization in the program.

 ### Eran's Paper Take-aways
 - Evaluate the GA by counting: True positives, True negatives, False negatives and False positives.